New Testament: Women

 Approximately 1 reference

 Wife of Ananias in the Jerusalem church.
-Together they sold property but secretly withheld part of the proceeds while claiming to give the full amount.
-Confronted by Peter for lying to the Holy Spirit, she fell dead like her husband before her — a sobering early warning about dishonesty in the community (Acts 5:1-11).
+Together they sold property but secretly kept back part of the proceeds while presenting the rest as the full amount.
+When Peter confronted her — as he had her husband moments before — she fell dead.
+The episode stands as a warning about deception within the covenant community.

 Key references: Acts 5:1